subtronic/grunt-merge-media/README.md

 # grunt-merge-media

-> Merge duplicate media queries
+> Merges duplicate media queries into one rule, appended to the bottom of your stylesheet.
+This allows you to write your media queries "inline" but still combine them into one rule to avoid code duplication.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`